darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 VCN Debug
 ---------

-You can use VNC Viewer in Windows to control Chipsee IEC over Ethernet, as mentioned above.
+You can use VNC Viewer in Windows to control Chipsee IPC over Ethernet, as mentioned above.

-* Use xShell serial or SSH connection to Chipsee IEC, login by Chipsee
+* Use xShell serial or SSH connection to Chipsee IPC, login by Chipsee
 * Log in using the commands below
 * The default login credentials are: *chipsee/chipsee*

 .. container:: hatnote hatnote-gray

-  | $ x11vnc -storepasswd
+  $ x11vnc -storepasswd |br|
-  | - -set password for VNC-Viewer access--
+  - -set password for VNC-Viewer access-- |br|
-  | $x11vnc -display :0 -forever -bg -rfbauth /home/chipsee/.vnc/passwd -rfbport 5900
+  $x11vnc -display :0 -forever -bg -rfbauth /home/chipsee/.vnc/passwd -rfbport 5900 -o /home/chipsee/.vnc/x11vnc.log
-  | -o /home/chipsee/.vnc/x11vnc.log

 * Use VNC Viewer in Windows to control it over Ethernet, as shown in figures 2b, 2c, and 2d.